brokiem-pm-pl/ShopOnSign/README.md

 <img src="https://raw.githubusercontent.com/brokiem/ShopOnSign/master/20200308_163501.jpg">

-You Can Edit Sign Text in Config.
+You Can Edit Sign Text on the Config.

+#Thanks